by Anne Parsonage

 Bhakti Yoga is not about “renouncing” your personality, but rather it is about “surrendering” it.

 So what remains after the personality is surrendered?
-What remains is the God that resides inside of you (the Transcendent “I”, called the Param-aatman in Hindu terminology) … AS YOU, the way you really are, in your natural unpolluted state (ie. not influenced by the desires and attachments of the ego, of the lower self).
-This state manifests as truth and purity in acting, speaking, and thinking … it is the Light of God, the Transcendent “I”, shining through the human body, doing God’s work, and spreading God’s Lovingkindness.
+What remains is the God that resides inside of you (the Transcendent “I”, called the Param-aatman in Vedic terminology) … AS YOU, the way you really are, in your natural uncontaminated state (ie. not influenced by the desires, aversions, emotions, attachments, conditioning, karmic imprints, etc. which comprise the ego).
+This state manifests as truth and purity in acting, speaking, feeling, and thinking … it is the Light of God, shining through the human being, which individual acts as an instrument for the unfolding of the Divine Plan.

 So how does one develop Bhakti (this selfless state of reverential devotion to Life) in one’s own being?
 The answer is that one cannot really develop it through one’s own personal efforts, because Bhakti cannot be “achieved”.
-Rather, the gift of Bhakti is received/granted through the grace of God, via the Holy Spirit.
+Rather, the gift of Bhakti is received/granted through the grace of God, via the Holy Spirit (or via the “Chit” in Vedic terminology).

-So although you cannot achieve Bhakti through your own personal efforts, nevertheless you can take actions, and develop life style habits, and nurture attitudes which attract the Spirit to approach your individual soul, and which prepare your consciousness to receive the grace of Bhakti when the time is ripe.
+So although you cannot achieve Bhakti through your own personal efforts, nevertheless you can take actions and develop life style habits and nurture attitudes (ie. align yourself with the greater purpose) which attract the Spirit to approach your individual soul, and which prepare your consciousness to receive the grace of Bhakti when the times are ripe.
 For example, you could:

 i.
 Practice sadhana (sadhana is the Sanskrit word for the activities one consciously performs in order to expand the consciousness toward unity with the Supreme Being).
 Sadhana is usually practiced on a daily basis, and in a repetitive and rhythmical manner … that is, the same exercises each day (repetition), and performed at approximately the same time each day (rhythm).
 Some examples of sadhana practice are yoga asanas, consciousness exercises, contemplative reading of spiritually-inspired writings, mantra chanting, God worshiping ceremonies (either alone, or with a group … for example, attending church on Sundays … or in the Muslim tradition, praying five times per day at designated times).